SAP-samples/btp-kyma-multitenant-extension/documentation/test-customer-onboarding/run-application/README.md

 ## Find Data in the SAP HANA

-Lets have a look at the data persisted in **SAP HANA**
+Lets have a look at the data persisted in **SAP HANA**.

-1. Open the **SAP HANA Database Explorer**
+1. Open the **SAP HANA Database Explorer**.
    * Open Subaccount **Easy Franchise** in a browser.
 Open space **hana**.
    * In the opened space **hana** select **SAP  HANA Cloud** in the left side menu.
-   * Select your Database.
-Open the **Actions**  and select **Open In SAP HANA Database Explorer**
+   * Select your database.
+Open the **Actions** and select **Open In SAP HANA Database Explorer**.

    ![](images/open-database-explorer.png)

-2. Add your Database for the EFADMIN user if not done.
+2. Add your database for the EFADMIN user if not done.
-3. Expand the Tables and find the table **TENANT**.
+3. Expand the tables and find the table **TENANT**.
-4. Open the data contend of the TENANT or use an sql window and run `SELECT * FROM TENANT` to see which rows you have now.
+4. Open the data contend of the TENANT or use an SQL window and run `SELECT * FROM TENANT` to see which rows you have now.

-   You should find one ore more records.
+   You should find one ore more record.
 Each subscription will create a new record.
 A local test run might have also added a row.

     ![](images/tenant-table-data.png)

 5. In the records search for the one with the fitting subdomain.
 Remember the **SCHEMA** and **PASSWORD** value.
 6. Open the context menu of your database and **Create a new Database with a different User**.
 Provide the remembered **SCHEMA** value as Database user.
 Use the password of the **TENANT** record.
-7. Find the The table **Mentor** just added database.
+7. Find the table **Mentor** just added database.
 Open the data view and find the mentors you have added via the application.

    ![](images/mentor-table.png)

 8. Browse throw the data of the other tables as well.